fhiso/legacy-format/serialisation.md

 multiple space *characters* is a departure from [GEDCOM 5.5.1], but one that is commonly implemented in current applications.

+Only a single *character* of *whitespace* is permitted before the *payload* in the `PayloadSep` production.
+This clarifies an ambiguity in [GEDCOM 5.5.1] where Appendix&nbsp;A warns that some applications look for the first non-space *character* as the start of the *payload*.
+There is no explicit statement that such applications are non-compliant, and this has left some doubt as to whether or not this behaviour permitted.
+In ELF this is explicitly not allowed for *payloads* which are *strings*.

 *Whitespace* is *required* between each of the four components of the *line*.
 This is arguably a change from [GEDCOM 5.5.1] where the `delim` grammar production says that the delimiter is an *optional* space character.
-But almost certainly that is a typo in the grammar that has persisted through several versions of GEDCOM, and GEDCOM does not intend the space to be *optional*.
+Almost certainly that is a typo in the grammar that has persisted through several versions of GEDCOM, and GEDCOM does not intend the space to be *optional*.
 Documents written using very early versions of GEDCOM – long before its current grammar productions were written –